jfsql/DataAnalytics/README.md

 Contains the data used in the project :

-- données sources obtenues auprès [https://ec.europa.eu/eurostat/en/](https://example.com/)
+- Source data obtained from [https://ec.europa.eu/eurostat/en/](https://example.com/)

-- données générées pour la visualisation
+- Data generated for visualization

-- Le scrypt Python permettant le traitement des données sources
+- The Python script for processing source data

 # gh-pages Branch